Getting traffic to your blog/online business can be a painful experience.

 I personally prefer active tribes with a lot of fresh content.

 In this example, it says now “add power up to join” because I’m already in 5 other tribes but otherwise it would say “ask to join”.

 Once you are in a tribe you’ll see the tribe rules.

 Make sure you follow those rules otherwise you will be removed by the tribe owner.

 Now you can start to upload your pins from your website to the tribe.

-Instead of a group board, you select add to the tribe and the tribe you want your pin go to.
+Instead of a group board, this time you’d select “add to the tribe” and the tribe you want your pin to go to.

 Pinning from tribes works the same way with tailwind as pinning from your website or from Pinterest.

-Tailwind tribes has been a real gamechanger for my Pinterest account and helped me to spread 3 viral pins just after 3 months of launching my blog.
+Tailwind tribes have been a real gamechanger for my Pinterest account and helped me to spread 3 viral pins just after 3 months of launching this blog back in 2018.

 And this is only 1 tribe out of 5.